jsor/doctrine-postgis/README.md

 $entityManager->getEventManager()->addEventSubscriber(new ORMSchemaEventSubscriber());
 ```

-You can also use this library with the DBAL only.
+The library can also be used with DBAL only (versions 2.13 or higher and 3.1 or
+higher are supported).

 ```php
 use Jsor\Doctrine\PostGIS\Event\DBALSchemaEventSubscriber;